Joe Dillon, MBA, Cheryl Dillon, CPC

-At Equitable Mediation, we know that divorce is about more than just the law.
-It's about your lives and rebuilding your financial futures.
-It's about effectively co-parenting your children and healing from the emotional toll of your divorce.
-That's why our services address all three important aspects of divorce: legal, financial, and emotional.
+We know that divorce is about more than just the law.
+Itís about your lives and rebuilding your financial futures.
+Itís about effectively co-parenting your children and healing from the emotional toll of your divorce.
+Thatís why our all-inclusive mediation services focus on all of the important aspects of your divorce: legal, financial, emotional and operational.

-Please visit our website to learn more about how we can make the difficult process of divorce less expensive, less time-consuming and less stressful for you and your family.
+Visit our website to learn how we can make the difficult process of divorce less expensive, less time-consuming and less stressful for you and your family.

 C.E.L. and Associates